kamarabbas99/WareHouse-Inventory-app/README.md

 ## Iteration 1 User Stories

-### View Inventory

-1. As an inventory management worker, I want to be able to view individual items stored in the warehouse.
-	- Priority: HIGH
-	- Time Estimate: 1 day
-2. As an inventory management worker, I want to be able to view all the items stored in the warehouse.
-	- Priority: HIGH
-	- Time Estimate: 1 day
-3. As an inventory management worker, I want to be able to view all the items sorted by category.
-	- Priority: LOW
-	- Time Estimate: 1 day

 ### Add Inventory

 1. As an inventory management worker I want to be able to add a single item into the warehouse so that it is an accurate representation of our inventory.